Spectrum and Fine Spectrum of Band Matrices Generated by Oscillatory Sequences: Abstract

 \section{Abstract}

-In this paper, the spectral properties of a class of Jacobi-like operators defined over the sequence space $\ell_{p}, (1<p<\infty)$ which has a representation of an infinite band matrix where the entries of each non-zero band form a sequence with two limit points are investigated.
-The idea of compact perturbation is used to study the spectrum.
-Several spectral subdivisions are obtained.
+In this paper, a new class of band matrices is considered where the entries of each non-zero band form a sequence with two limit points.
+The compact perturbation technique is used to study the spectrum over the $\ell_{p}, (1<p<\infty)$ sequence space.
+Several spectral subdivisions such as fine spectrum, discrete spectrum, essential spectrum, etc. are obtained.
 In addition, a few sufficient conditions on the absence of point spectrum over the essential spectrum are also discussed.